 Can you tell me if my driver license has been suspended?

-Is there information available regarding my fines, fees and restitution and making payments?
+Can the Court give me information regarding my fines, fees and restitution payments?

-What happens if I do not pay in full or do not comply with the payment plan?
+What happens if I do not pay on time or complete required counseling?

 I have a warrant for my arrest for failure to pay.
 Can I have my payment arrangement reset and have the warrant cancelled?